- B.A., Biology modified with Psychology, Dartmouth College

 - M.P.H., Public Health, Johns Hopkins University - Bloomberg School of Public Health.
 Project: Certificate in American Indian Health

-Heather Tanana, JD, MPH (Diné) is an Assistant Professor (Research) & Wallace Stegner Center Fellow.
+Heather Tanana, JD, MPH (Diné) is an Assistant Professor (Research) & Wallace Stegner Center Fellow at the S.J.
+Quinney College of Law.
 Heather is experienced in state, federal, and tribal courts and clerked at the U.S. District Court for the District of Utah.
 She also founded the Indian Law Section of the Utah State Bar Association.
+In recognition of her work related to Tribal communities and the pandemic, Heather was awarded 2020 Attorney of the Year from the Energy, Natural Resources & Environmental Law Section and the Jimi Mitsunaga Excellence in the Law Award from the Utah Minority Bar Association.

-Heather is also Associate Faculty at the Johns Hopkins Center for American Indian Health as an Associate Faculty member, where she works with the Center’s Training team on developing and teaching Institute courses and collaborates on health policy related work.
-She is a board member of the Urban Indian Center.
+Heather is also Associate Faculty at the Johns Hopkins Center for American Indian Health, where she works with the Center’s Training team on developing and teaching Institute courses and collaborates on health policy related work.